Meril-Prothom Alo Awards

-Meril Prothom Alo Awards or Prothom Alo Awards is an annual Bangladeshi awards ceremony honouring cinematic achievements in Bangladeshi Film Industry.
+The Meril-Prothom Alo Awards, or simply Prothom Alo Awards, is an annual Bangladeshi awards ceremony honouring cinematic achievements in Bangladeshi Film Industry.
 The awards are divided into two components, Viewers' Choice and Critics' Choice.
-The awards were first presented in 1998 and since then the awards are given every year at the Bangabandhu International Conference Center (BICC).
+The awards were first presented in 1998 and since then the awards are given every year at the Bangladesh China Friendship Conference Center.

-The 19th Meril Prothom Alo Awards ceremony was held on 20 April 2017 at Bangabandhu International Conference Center.
-Meril Prothom Alo Awards receive the highest number of viewers among Bangladesh's Awards Ceremonies.
-Meril Prothom Alo Awards are Bangladesh's equivalent to America's Academy Awards.
+Meril-Prothom Alo Awards receive the highest number of viewers among Bangladesh's awards ceremonies.
+The awards are considered Bangladeshi equivalent to The Oscars.

 History

 Meril Prothom Alo Awards were first awarded in 1998.
 The awards ceremony was organised and held by Bangladesh's largest newspaper Daily Prothom Alo and Square Toiletries Limited.
 After the construction of BICC in 2002, the awards ceremony was moved to a new location and in 2002, the awards ceremony for the first time was held in front of a large audience.
 The awards include nominations in more than 30 categories and 2 honorary awards (includes lifetime achievements award).